China’s drive toward self-reliance in AI: from chips to large language models

 The new MERICS report examines the progress China has made across these different layers, and the state’s methods in helping development.
 It explores China’s domestic inputs as well as the external dependencies such as foreign manufacturing equipment or access to the international open-source software community.
 The authors also point to implications for Europe across several dimensions (economic security, competitiveness, national security, geopolitics, and values).

-The report will be presented by the authors, MERICS Analyst Wendy Chang and MERICS Lead Analyst Rebecca Arcesati.
-Their research is part of the China Tech Observatory (CTO) project funded by Federal Ministry of Research, Technology and Space.
+The report is part of the China Tech Observatory (CTO) project funded by Federal Ministry of Research, Technology and Space.